Sexual Touching (Previously Indecent Assault)

 A person commits the offence if they intentionally sexually touch another person without that person’s consent, while knowing that the other person does not consent.
 Additionally, one may also be charged with sexual touching if they force the complainant to touch them, incite a third person to sexually touch a complainant, or incite the complainant to sexually touch a third person.

-The meaning of sexual touching is outlined in section 61HB of the Crimes Act 1900 NSW as touching another person:
+The meaning of sexual touching is outlined as touching another person:

 • With any part of the body or with anything else, or